 - promoting Scottish-Arctic cooperation as set out in our Arctic Connections policy framework

-We also have a network of eight offices worldwide who work to promote Scottish interests overseas and strenthen our relationships with countries and continents.
+We also have a network of nine offices worldwide who work to promote Scottish interests overseas and strengthen our relationships with countries and continents.
 These offices are located in: